kee-org/www-kee-pm/content/extension-permissions/_index.md

 <td>"idle"</td>
 <td>-</td>
 <td>-</td>
-<td>Defer automatic updates to a time when you aren't using your browser (8 hours maximum delay)</td>
+<td>Defer automatic updates to a time when you aren’t using your browser (8 hours maximum delay)</td>
 </tr>
 </tbody>
 </table>

 <p>
 <br/>
 Please note that the technical names are the real permissions that are made available to Kee.
 Web browsers frequently change the name and description of these permissions (as well as displaying them in languages other than English).
 Some displayed permissions may cover more than one technical permission and this mapping of displayed permission to real (technical) permission may be changed by browsers at any time, potentially creating an illusion that Kee has added/removed required permissions when this is not the case.
 In some cases, one browser will display a permission message while another determines that the permission does not need to be explicitly presented to you.
-Again, this may change in each browser version and we can't promise to keep this page up to date with every change that the various browser creators make.
+Again, this may change in each browser version and we can’t promise to keep this page up to date with every change that the various browser creators make.
 </p>
 {{< /rawhtml >}}